tritaptheduc/logistics-freight-rates/README.md

      ) AS rate_rank
      ```
    - *Filter Output:* The system filters out all sub-optimal options (`WHERE rate_rank = 1`), leaving only the best carrier alternative for immediate procurement.

 ---

-## 🧠 Case Study Analysis: Procurement Optimization (STAR Framework)

-### 🔴 Situation
-A mid-sized freight forwarding company manages key trade lanes connecting major Vietnamese export ports (Hai Phong, Cat Lai) to massive consumer markets in the US and Europe.
-Procurement specialists spent **3–4 hours daily** opening separate Excel rate sheets from 7 different global carriers to find the best quote for incoming customer requests.
-This slow process resulted in delayed responses, caused teams to miss fast-expiring contract deadlines, and frequently led to sub-optimal carrier selections that eroded net profit margins.

-### 🎯 Task
-Develop a centralized data platform to ingest raw multi-carrier rate sheets, standardize accessory surcharges, dynamically audit expiration windows, and automatically isolate the absolute lowest-cost carrier option for any shipping route in real time.

-### ⚙️ Action
-- **Engineered Data Processing Pipeline:** Wrote a modular Python framework to model complex freight pricing variables, injecting structural rules (e.g., 40HC equipment scaling factor and regional destination parameters).
-- **Constructed SQL Analytical Layer:** Built a self-correcting `vw_best_freight_rates` view in the data warehouse using analytical window partitioning.
-This automatically isolates the top-performing carrier for every port combination.
-- **Designed BI Decision Dashboard:** Connected the clean view layer to a high-end minimalist Power BI dashboard.
-This allows sales teams to select any lane filter and instantly see the optimal rate, transit time, and an auto-calculated sales price.

-### 🎉 Result
-- **Reduced Quoting Time by 95%:** The sales desk can now generate an optimized, pre-calculated 15% margin quote in under **10 seconds**, down from a 4-hour manual process.
-- **100% Leakage Control:** The engine automatically filters out `Expired` rates, eliminating the risk of quoting clients out-of-date pricing.
-- **Optimized Margin Protection:** By automatically routing volume to the Rank 1 carrier, the procurement team protects profit margins across all active shipping lanes.

----